YNU-NakataLab/XCS-Theory/README.md

  2. Decide which problem to solve from "xcs_binary_coding/Program.cs" for binary-valued inputs or "xcs_realvalue_coding/Program.cs" for real-valued inputs.

- 3. Run with or without debug
+ 3. Run with or without debug.

 ## Copyright
 > The copyright belongs to Masaya Nakata at Yokohama National University, Japan.
 You are free to use this code for research purposes.
 Please refer the following article: "Masaya Nakata and Will N. Browne.
 Learning optimality theory for accuracy-based learning classifier systems.
 IEEE Transactions on Evolutionary Computation 25.1 (2020): 61-74."